Dilbert knows how happy employees are.

 This sparked a discussion on Freakonomics.com about other ways of measuring morale.

 Damon Beaven, a commenter on the website, is a software engineer in Lexington, Ky.
 Beaven looked to see how many Dilbert comics were posted around his company.
 The number "seemed to be inverse proportional to the level of morale," he said.
-"A lot of 'Dilbert' comics seemed to be a passive aggressive way of employee complaining."
+"A lot of 'Dilbert' comics seemed to be a passive aggressive way of employee complaining."1 comment on this story

 Testing this at the Deseret News, for example, produced only one Dilbert cartoon calendar in somebody's cubicle.